 Scalar Multiplication: One is the Loneliest Scalar?

 We know what you're thinking.
 What the heck is a scalar?
-Scalar is a fancy-panties way of saying number.
-By number we mean any of these things:
+"Scalar" is a fancy-pants way of saying "number."
+By "number," we mean any of these things:

-3S is really just 3 multiplied through the matrix:
+So 3S is really just 3 multiplied through every entry in the entire matrix:

 Moving on, there are more complicated examples of scalar multiplication.
 For example, we already know our matrix, S. This one is K:

 Basically, we just plug the matrices in for their variables and go: